Boulder Great Books

 All discussion group readings.

-We're always looking for books to put on our schedule, so if you have looked at the list of all our readings and think we have missed a great book please send an e-mail to Kay and Rick.
+We're always looking for books to put on our schedule, so if you have looked at the list of all our readings and think we have missed a great book please send an e-mail to Rick.

 NoveList has a number of reading group guides.
 (Follow the NoveList link.
 This one is not given directly because it requires a Boulder Public Library login.)